alkamauss/content/sites/dev.mauss/reviews/book/the-heroes-of-olympus-the-mark-of-athena.md

 ---
 released: 2012-10-02
-title:en: The Heroes of Olympus: The Mark of Athena
+title:en: "The Heroes of Olympus: The Mark of Athena"
 genres: [adventure, fantasy, mystery]
 rating:
 verdict: